scraping-xx/cloak/README.md

 Once installed you can make two basic API calls: `start` and `end`.
 Each are appended to your url like so:

-* `http://your_host_address/start`: Node.JS spawns a child_process which executes the heroku command to scale up a new Dyno.
+1- `http://your_host_address/start`: Node.JS spawns a child_process which executes the heroku command to scale up a new Dyno.
 The new DYNO runs a worker script which acts as a proxy to the newly created IP address.

-For example, this script will use the newly created IP to proxy outbound requests:
+For example, this script will use the newly created IP to proxy outbound requests with Cheerio:
 		var getIP = require('request');
         function getIP('http://your_host_address/start', function(err, proxy) {
         	try {